3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Summary and conclusions

 \section{Summary and conclusions}

-Over the past decade, the community has faced extraordinary advances in the area of radiation transfer in different astrophysical environments.
+Over the past decade, the community has faced extraordinary advances in the area of radiation transfer - numerical simulations and applications - in the context of different astrophysical environments.
+This advance was only possible thanks to progressive uninterrupted developments of the theoretical basis for these methods over the past century.

 The two primary developments are systems in non-local thermodynamic equilibrium (NLTE) and inhomogeneous three-dimensional (3D) thermo-dynamical systems, which include convection and turbulence arising from first principles.
 The latter can be computed in the plane-parallel Cartesian geometry or in the full spherically symmetric geometry with depth-dependent gravitational potential.
-These advances have been mainly motivated by the development of instrumental facilities and, so the availability of new types of observational data for different kinds of astronomical objects, including stars, exoplanets, and compact binary mergers.
+These advances have been mainly motivated by the development of instrumental facilities, atomic and molecular data, and the availability of new types of observational data for different kinds of astronomical objects, including stars, exoplanets, and compact binary mergers.
 The typical questions that can be asked in the framework of 3D NLTE calculations are as follows

 \begin{enumerate}

 \item How wrong are the astrophysical parameters of stars, planets, etc, obtained using simplified (1D LTE) models?

 \item Which qualitative advance [over 1D LTE] do 3D and/or NLTE models bring about, which cannot be learned from 1D LTE models?